42 Bee Friendly Garden Plants

 Home gardeners need the support of local governments to allow for creative initiatives that move away from lawns to more ecological landscape solutions.
 Check with your city bylaws and your homeowner’s association before ripping up your front lawn to put in more native plants.
 If the local government doesn’t understand the dire need for bee-friendly gardens give them a copy of this book, and get the conversation started.

-More Bee Friendly Perennials
+More Bee Friendly Garden Plants to Grow

 More Bee Friendly Garden Plants to Consider.